ForEvolve/bootstrap-dark/readme.md

 ## How to use

-TODO: write a better guide...

-The CI builds are deployed to the following custom npm registry: <https://www.myget.org/F/forevolve/npm/>.
-Some builds are also available in the public npm repository.
+Official builds are available in the public npm repository.

 ```
 npm install @forevolve/bootstrap-dark --save
 ```

+The CI builds are deployed to the following custom npm registry: <https://www.myget.org/F/forevolve/npm/>.

+> TODO: write a better guide...

 ## How to build